Guide to Cremation Costs in Toronto & the GTA, ON

 2. Contact the provider: Start by contacting the cremation provider directly.
 Explain your concerns and see if they can satisfactorily address and resolve the issue.
 If they are unresponsive or you are not satisfied with their response, proceed to the next step.

-3. File a complaint with the Bereavement Authority of Toronto: The Bereavement Authority oversees funeral and cremation services.
+: The Bereavement Authority oversees funeral and cremation services.
 You can write a complaint to the Toronto Board at 100 Sheppard Ave East, Suite 505, Toronto, ON M2N 6N5.

 4. File a complaint with the Minister of Justice and Attorney General of Canada: Another option is to contact the Attorney General’s Office.
-Online complaints can be submitted here.
+Online complaints can be submitted here

-Ministry of the Attorney General, McMurtry-Scott Building, 720 Bay Street, 11th floor, Toronto, Ontario M7A 2S9. arif.virani@parl.gc.ca.
+Ministry of the Attorney General, McMurtry-Scott Building, 720 Bay Street, 11th floor, Toronto, Ontario M7A 2S9. [email protected].
 (416) 326-2220

-4. Seek legal advice: If the issue remains unresolved, or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
+4. Seek legal advice: If the issue remains unresolved or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
 They can provide legal guidance and help explore your options for further action.

 Please contact us if you have further questions about cremation services or costs in Toronto that we have not answered.
 We are here to assist you.